heyteacher/sam-forecast-automation-covid-19-ita/README.md

 Only the first state machine execution creates the persistent entities __Dataset__, __Dataset Group__ and __Predictor__, while during daily next executions, the forecast will update creating __Forecast Dataset Import Job__, __Forecast__ and __Export Job__

-The `AWS Step Functions` is launched by a `AWS Cloud Watch Event Rule` which start every day at 16:00 PM UTC.
+The `AWS Step Functions` is launched by a `AWS Cloud Watch Event Rule` which start following the rule expression defined into `StateMachineEventRuleScheduleExpression` parameter.
+But the forecast is generated only in day of week defined into `ForecastDaysOfWeekExecution` parameter.

 ![AWS Step Functions Forecast](/images/stepfunctions_graph.png "AWS Step Functions Forecast")

 Below the daily flow of `AWS Step Functions` steps:

-1. `CheckDatasetExist` is the start state, check if the __Dataset__ and (__Dataset Group__) exists.

-   * If it doesn't exist means this is the first execution. `CreateDatase` create the __Dataset__ and __Dataset Group__

 1. `Extend Dataset` is a specific task of case study, you can drop it.
 Download from daily official dataset, extend it and push in configured Github repository.
 It retries until a new dataset is pushed into official repository

+1. `CheckDaysOfWeekForecastExec` is a simple inline lambda which set `isToExecuteForecast` = true if the day of week of today is in `ForecastDaysOfWeekExecution` parameter

+1. `ChoiceForecastExecution` is a choice on `isToExecuteForecast`: if `true` generate forecast otherwise go to `Done` task and exit

+1. `CheckDatasetExist` is the start state, check if the __Dataset__ and (__Dataset Group__) exists.

+   * If it doesn't exist means this is the first execution. `CreateDatase` create the __Dataset__ and __Dataset Group__

 1. `WaitGithubRawRefresh` another specific task of case study which can be dopped.
 It wait some minute in order to be sure the github raw cache is refreshed after push